radian-software/etunes/README.md

 your perspective, that your library is an accurate reflection of your carefully curated metadata).

-eTunes of course provides many of the trappings of a standard media
+But eTunes of course also provides many of the trappings of a standard media player:
-player:

 * playing your music, of course
 * browse music by album, artist, year, or other tags